 - Quilt and mattresses are provided with tent itself and enough to save you from cold

-- Toilets are common but clean.
+- Toilets are common and clean.
 Wake up early to avoid morning rush.
 (No Hot Water)

 - Try to get your reservation in advance by calling for avoiding any last minute hassles